avigautam-329/AWS-LEX-Healthcare-Bot/README.md

 Click [here](https://drive.google.com/file/d/1BGqeSBvZOgoBwZDQrg_B2kie50sq_Ylm/view?usp=sharing) to see the video.

+## Deployment Using AWS CloudFormation

+The bot is temporarily deployed using cloud formation services.
+Click [here](https://d1h0fkgnhvbml0.cloudfront.net/) to see a demo of the bot as a user.
 ***

 Thank you for reading this readme.
 For further information or any queries do contact me!!